Teacher Training Resources for Using Questions as a Bible Teaching Method

 Worksheets:

-- Work Your Way Through the Lesson with Questions by Ministry Tools Resource Center
+Work Your Way Through the Lesson with Questions

 Questions can be used to get students' attention, guide them in understanding Bible content, and help them think through the implications and application of the lesson.
 In this three page teacher training worksheet Bible teachers look at types of questions that can be used in the various parts of a lesson and practice developing such questions.